 The Art of Travelling Solo: International Experiences of an Abroad Student

-The first movement occurred in my own country, ´step number one´ as I call it, to Buenos Aires, city of chaos, speed and lunfardo (as they refer to the specific adaptation of Spanish spoken there aka Slang) where I completed my master’s degree, at the Universidad Argentina de la Empresa.
-Anyone could think this does not apply as being an exchange student.
-Well, officially not, because I was still in my own country.
-But coming from a province it was for me, and by then I began to develop the first skills that I would have to implement in the second and third steps that would come soon.
-I recall getting lost, taking the wrong subway or struggling to understand why people walked so fast.
-I wondered where they were going until I found myself walking at the same speed and getting upset by those who were ´slow´.
+I began to develop the first skills that I would have to implement in the second and third steps that would come soon.
+I recall getting lost, taking the wrong subway, or struggling to understand why people walked so fast.
+I wondered where they were going until I found myself walking at the same speed and getting upset by those who were not as faster as I considered I was.
 Yes, humans adapt to everything.

 Dutch love to speak English, and they do it well.

 Knowing the battlefield, but above all your strengths and weaknesses will help you a lot.
 Get in touch with the educational center and ask them to help you prepare.
 Make lists with what you should not forget and make sure to check all those things that concern you, from internet access to meals based on your allergies.
-If you already know where you will leave, make a good research of your neighbor, what´s near by and different places to visit in your spare time.
+If you already know where you will be based make a good research of your neighbor, what's near by and different places to visit in your spare time.

 Prepare your documents, accreditation, permits, health certificates and get ready for the "next new beginning".
-Associated costs, visas, rentals, life or health insurance, specific requirements of the country or institution of which you will be a part.
+Spend time to clarify and ensure you have everything ready: associated costs, visas, rentals, life or health insurance, specific requirements of the country or institution of which you will be a part.